Elizabeth Trueblood

 Elizabeth.Trueblood@noaa.gov

-Prior to joining the FKNMS staff, Liz spent seven years as a park ranger with the Florida Park Service where she participated in a wide variety of resource management and interpretive projects, including coordinating the marker and mooring buoy program for John Pennekamp Coral Reef State Park.
-Liz received her BA in biology from St. Mary’s College of Maryland.
+Prior to joining the Florida Keys National Marine Sanctuary staff, Trueblood spent seven years as a park ranger with the Florida Park Service where she participated in a wide variety of resource management and interpretive projects, including coordinating the marker and mooring buoy program for John Pennekamp Coral Reef State Park.
+Trueblood received her bachelor's in biology from St. Mary's College of Maryland.
 She is an avid nature lover, and can be found hiking, camping, and enjoying the water every chance she gets.